erivlis/graphinate/docs/intro.md

 ### Graphinate

-Graphinate helps to generate graphs from data sources ("Hydrate" a Graph from a Data Source.)
+Graphinate helps to generate graphs from data sources ("Hydrate" a Graph Model from a Data Source.)
 It supports both *Edge First* and *Node First* creation scenarios.

 This is achieved the following way:

 #### Source

-It is required to represent the data sources, as an Iterable of items that will be transformed, to graph edges and/or nodes.
+First, it is required to represent the data sources, as an `Iterable` of items.
+It will be supply the data items that will be used to create the graph edges and/or nodes.
-It is recommended to use Generators as the items Iterables.
-This way, the data source can be lazy-loaded.
+It is recommended to use a `Generator`  as the items Iterable.
+This way, the data source can be lazily-loaded.
-The Iterables or Generators can be anything, from a simple list of dictionaries to a complex database query.
+Such an `Iterable` or `Generator` can be, anything from a simple list of dictionaries, to a complex database query.

 #### Model

-Graphinate introduces the concept of a Graph Model.
+Graphinate introduces the concept of a `GraphModel`.
-A Graph Model is a set of rules, that define how to transform the data source item into Graph elements (i.e. nodes and edges).
-The GraphModel registers the sources using node and edge decorators.
+A GraphModel embodies a set of rules which define how to use a data source item in creating a Graph element (i.e., either a node or an edges).
+The `GraphModel` registers the sources using `GraphModel.node` and `GraphModel.edge` decorators.
+These decorators define how to extract both mandatory and optional aspects of information, which then are used to generate each Graph element.

-#### Build
+#### Builders

-A Graph Model can be used to generate an actual instance of a Graph that contains the transformed source data.
+A `GraphModel` can be used to generate an actual instance of a `GraphRepresentation`.
+Such a `GraphRepresentation` will contain the actual Graph data structure, populated with the data items obtained from the source.
-Graphinate provides several GraphBuilder classes, that can be used to build the Graph from the Graph Model.
+Graphinate provides several `GraphBuilder` classes that can be used to build the `GraphRepresentation` from a `GraphModel`.
+The actual nature of the `GraphRepresentation` will depend on the `GraphBuilder` used.

-#### Materialize
+#### Renderers

-Finally, we can use the builders to Materialize the graph in several ways that support different use cases (i.e., visualizing, querying, reporting, etc.).
+Finally, we can render a builder's output `GraphRepresentation`.
+The Renderers chosen depends on the actual type of the `GraphRepresentaion` and the desired rendering output format.
+Graphinate provides several Renderer classes that can be used for different use cases such as visualizing, querying, reporting, etc.